 What is a Film and Video Editor?

 What does a Film and Video Editor do?

-He will complete these tasks with digital equipment and computer software to create high-quality sound effects.
+Film and video editors complete these tasks with digital equipment and computer software to create high-quality sound effects.
 Varying camera angles and shots will be looked at and the best ones added to the reels.
 The reels will be reviewed several times before the editor comes up with a final version called the director's cut.
-During the process, he works with other staff including sound and lighting technicians, costume and makeup artists, actors, directors and other editors.
+During the process, he works with other staff including sound and lighting technicians, costume designers and makeup artists, actors, directors and other editors.
 Making a movie is truly a team effort.

 What is the workplace of a Film and Video Editor like?

-Employers for film and video editors spend a large portion of time in projection rooms, cutting labs or computer rooms, editing the films alone.
+Film and video editors spend a large portion of time in projection rooms, cutting labs or computer rooms, editing the films alone.
 Workers in the film industry find that they are sometimes required to work long hours, especially during movie post-production.
 Those working in TV studios find the work hours are more traditional, putting in a 40-hour workweek.

-Film and Video Editor s on sokanu
+Science Career: Film and Video Editor